USDAForestService/FIESTA/README.md

 Note: FIESTA is frequently updated.
 You will use this token each time you update FIESTA (until public release).

-1. In the upper-right corner of any page, click your profile photo, then click Settings.
+1. In the upper-right corner of any page, click your profile photo, then click Settings in dropdown menu.
 2. In the left sidebar, click Developer settings.
+3. Go to Personal access tokens.
-3. Click Generate new token.
+4. Click Generate new token.
-4. Give your token a descriptive name.
+5. Give your token a descriptive name.
-5. Check all boxes
+6. Check all boxes
-6. Save token...  (~30 character string).
+7. Save token...  (~30 character string).

 <b>Install FIESTA suggested packages<b>